naccdata/data-collection/docs/index.md

         └── voice-recording-735.wav
 ```

-### Organization for tabular data
+### Organization for Tabular Data

-Alternatively, when the data is tabular, metadata may also be integrated as columns in the data file.
+Alternatively, when the data are tabular, metadata may also be integrated as columns in the data file.

 ```bash
 adc-[ADCID]/